Paul Jacques - Integrative Psychotherapist (Reg. MBACP)

 Barley, A. (2018) ‘Holding mind in mind’.
 Therapy Today, Vol.29, Issue 7

 Watson, J (2019) 'Who needs a diagnosis?'
 Therapy Today, Vol.30, Issue 1

 As you will have gathered, there are many different styles of therapy out there.
 Some focus on relieving your symptoms, such as cognitive behavioural therapy (CBT), while others, including psychodynamic psychotherapy, delve into the client’s past to help them understand themselves and move forward.

 I work with transference and relational language, which lays an emphasis on early childhood development and family dynamics and follow a change-based approach, incorporating experiential techniques, so the client can experience as well as talk about their upsetting thoughts, feelings and memories.

 I adhere to a Professional Code of Practice and try to promote an environment in which diverse backgrounds and experiences are valued, treating all with respect and dignity.

 I hold a Joint Honours Degree in Counselling and Psychotherapy / Media Sociology, a Postgraduate Diploma in Psychoanalytical Observational Studies and a Postgraduate Diploma in Integrative Psychotherapy.

-And reflect on my skills and learning needs, addressing the gaps with appropriate CPD activity.
+And reflect on my skills and learning needs, addressing the gaps with appropriate CPD activity and supervision.
 I recently attended a workshop in therapeutic communication with Adolescents.

-I have fourteen years working in mental health.
+I have sixteen years experience working in mental health.
 My experience can be split between short and long term therapy: